githubuser123171/nicholasrounding.github.io/_pages/about.md

   - /about.html
 ---

-I am a Postdoctoral researcher in the [ai:conomics](https://aiconomics.eu/en) at the [Research Centre for Education and the Labour Market (ROA)](https://roa.nl/en/home), Maastricht University.
+I am a Postdoctoral researcher in the [ai:conomics](https://aiconomics.eu/en) research project at the [Research Centre for Education and the Labour Market (ROA)](https://roa.nl/en/home), Maastricht University.
 My research focuses on the economics of AI and technological change, with particular interest in how emerging technologies affect labor markets and productivity.
 I combine causal inference methods with policy-relevant questions about AI adoption and its effects on workers and firms.

 Previously, I studied political science and sustainable development, which informs my interest in the broader societal implications of technological change and the future of our planet.